SpektraSystems/Infrastructure-as-Code/Infrastructure as code with Ansible/01-Basics/guide.md

 [Ansible](https://marketplace.visualstudio.com/items?itemName=vscoss.vscode-ansible) and [Azure account](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) extensions are required and already installed in your VS Code environment.
 The [Ansible extension overview](https://marketplace.visualstudio.com/items?itemName=vscoss.vscode-ansible) provides good guidance on what you need to do to get started.
 On a high level:

-- associate your YAML files with `ansible` language in VSCode `settings.json`to navigate to this file open File/prefrences/settings then search for "File association" then select Edit in settings.json.
+- associate your YAML files with `ansible` language in VSCode `settings.json`to navigate to this file open File/prefrences/settings then search for "File association" in search bar then select Edit in settings.json.
 Copy below code and paste in settings.json file :

 ```json
     "files.associations": {